 Jensen’s book covers mainly the ancient and medieval worlds, with modernity glossed over in a mere few pages.
 But the cross remains a controversial symbol.

-In China the government recently removed external crosses from churches, only to have lawyers challenge the practice.
+In China the government removed external crosses from churches, only to have lawyers challenge the practice.
 As has been well-publicised, wearing a cross on the job can get you fired in Europe.
 And in our mainstream media the image of a cross silhouetted against the sky inevitably refers to dark, scandalous behaviour within the church, turning the cross once again into a symbol of pain and shame.

 Nick Mattiske is a bookseller and blogs at Coburg Review of Books.